coffeedefi14/coffeedefi14/readme.md

-# coffeedefi14

-**Builder.
-Learner.
-Overthinker.**
-Chasing clarity, depth, and that elusive "excellence."

-🌍 Here, there, everywhere
+# Here, there, everywhere

-💡 Systematic approach to messy problems
-⚡ Forever experimenting, sometimes breaking things
+⚡ Breaking stuff, learning more.
+💡 Experiments, projects, and curiosities from the trenches.

 ---